nickrusso42518/nsla/README.md

     to perform this rebuild.
 This uses a NETCONF `edit-config` using a `delete` operation to the SLA tree first.

-## Operations
-There are two core scripts in this solution:
-  * `collect_stats.py`: Once probes have been configured, run this script to generate an on-demand performance report.
-See "Output Formats" for additional details about these formats.
-  * `manage_probes.py`: Based on the variables just described, configures the required SLA operations and telemetry subscriptions on each device.
-Note that SLA operations cannot be completely reconfigured after being defined, so changing a key parameter (such as destination port) requires a probe to be deleted and re-added.
-Use the `-r` option to perform this rebuild.
-This uses a NETCONF `edit-config` using a `delete` operation to the SLA tree first.

 ## Output Formats
 The `collect_stats.py` script runs synchronously and creates two output files for each host in the inventory in the `outputs/` directory: